 2. Sounds like a perfect fit for you and the company.
 What, if anything, from your personal life, past or socio-political beliefs made you interested in this role?

-After September 11, we were all realizing that Saudi Arabians were some of those coming after us, and the United States has relations with them because they provide us with oil.
-In other words, our national energy security policy was useless.
+Immediately after September 11, we were realizing that most of the terrorists were from Saudi Arabia, and the United States has relations with the Kingdom because they provide us with oil.
+In other words, our national energy security policy was non-existent.

 It was clear to me that we needed more energy security — whether it stemmed from renewables, shale oil, even nuclear.
 We need to own our own energy.